-[NTPGLOCK]
+NTPGLOCK

 Permission to lock the text and data pages of the NightTrace library routines was denied.
-If the user is not privileged to lock pages, see your system administrator or set ntc_lock_pages to FALSE.
+If the user is not privileged to lock pages, see your system administrator or change the page locking configuration setting to FALSE.
+(See ntc lock pages or Config.setPageLocking() above).

-[NTNOSHMID]
+NTNOSHMID

-This can occur if the size of the shared memory buffer exceeds the system limits or the shared memory buffer already exists but the size required by num_buffers and ntc_buffer_length parameters exceeds the current size.
+This can occur if the size of the shared memory buffer exceeds the system limits or the shared memory buffer already exists but the size required by the parameters defining the number of buffers and buffer length exceeds the current size.
 To increase the system limits on shared memory, adjust the kernel.shmmni, kernel.shmmall, and kernel.shmmax parameters using systcl(8).
 Use ipcrm(1) to remove the existing shared memory segment if it is not being used by another application.

-- trace open thread() - trace end()
+• trace end(), Trace.end()